-- Completion of one of the following diversity courses: Psychology of Race and Ethnicity (PSYC 976), Cultural Diversity and Development (PSYC 979), Multicultural Counseling (EDPS 868) - Completion of the required core Clinical courses, which include diversity considerations: Proseminar in Clinical Psychology (PSYC 908), Psychopathology (PSYC 909), Evidence Based Clinical Interviewing (PSYC 970), Psychotherapy (PSYC 983), Introduction to Clinical Assessment courses (PSYC 955), Clinical Assessment Techniques (PSYC 956), Ethics in Clinical Psychology (PSYC 922) - Completion of at least one year of clinical practicum - Completion of Doctoral Comps Portfolio, including self-reflective essay on knowledge of and competence in issues of cultural and individual diversity, and additional training and experience needed iv.
+- Completion of the required core Clinical courses, which include diversity considerations: Seeking Equity and Understanding Oppression in Clinical Science and Practice Diversity (PSYC 922), Evidence-Based Assessment and Conceptualization of Psychopathology (PSYC 970), Psychotherapy (PSYC 983), Introduction to Clinical Assessment courses (PSYC 955), Clinical Assessment Techniques (PSYC 956), Ethics in Clinical Psychology (PSYC 922) - Completion of at least one year of clinical practicum - Completion of Doctoral Comps Portfolio, including self-reflective essay on knowledge of and competence in issues of cultural and individual diversity, and additional training and experience needed iv.
 Professional values, attitudes, and behaviors

 - Completion of Proseminar in Clinical Psychology (PSYC 908) and Ethics in Clinical Psychology course (922) - Satisfactory completion of at least one year of clinical practicum - Participation in professional development activities (e.g., workshops, colloquia, and/or symposia).
 (It expected that students engage in these activities throughout their training, and at least once annually.) - Become member of one or more relevant professional organizations - Attendance at one or more relevant professional conferences - Completion of Doctoral Comps Portfolio, including self-reflective essay on current career plans, preparation for that career, and additional training and experience needed v.
 Communication and interpersonal skills vi.
-Assessment vii.
+Assessment

+- Completion of Proseminar in Clinical Psychology (PSYC 908), Clinical Intervention I (PSYC 981) and Clinical Intervention II (PSYC 982) - Completion of at least one year of clinical practicum - Completion of the Clinical Comprehensive Exam vii.
 Intervention

-- Completion of Proseminar in Clinical Psychology (PSYC 908), Clinical Intervention I (PSYC 981) and Clinical Intervention II (PSYC 982) - Completion of at least one year of clinical practicum - Completion of the Clinical Comprehensive Exam - Completion of an empirical MERP - Completion of an empirical dissertation viii.
+- Completion of an empirical MERP - Completion of an empirical dissertation viii.
 Supervision

-- Completion of Proseminar in Psychopathology (PSYC 909), Introduction to Clinical Assessment (PSYC 955), Clinical Assessment Techniques (PSYC 956), Evidence-Based Clinical Interviewing (PSYC 970), Clinical Intervention I (PSYC 981), Clinical Intervention II (PSYC 982). - Completion of the Clinical Comprehensive Exam - Completion of at least one year of clinical practicum ix.
+- Completion of Introduction to Clinical Assessment (PSYC 955), Clinical Assessment Techniques (PSYC 956), Evidence-Based Assessment and Conceptualization of Psychopathology (PSYC 970), Clinical Intervention I (PSYC 981), Clinical Intervention II (PSYC 982). - Completion of the Clinical Comprehensive Exam - Completion of at least one year of clinical practicum ix.
 Consultation and interprofessional/interdisciplinary skills